-The best Lisbon walking tours are the ones that match the trip you want to have.
-Free tours are excellent value if you don’t mind groups of 25–40 people and a tip-based pricing model.
-Small-group paid tours give you depth, intimacy, and a guide who actually answers questions.
+The best Lisbon walking tours depend on what kind of trip you want to have.
+Free tours are solid value if you don’t mind groups of 25–40 and a tip-based model.
+Small-group paid tours deliver depth, intimacy, and a guide who actually answers questions.
 Self-guided walks let you set the pace.
-The trick is matching the format to your interests, time, and budget.
+Match the format to your interests, time, and budget.

-This guide compares every major walking-tour option in Lisbon — free tours, small-group paid tours, themed walks (food, fado, street art), and self-guided options — with what to expect, who runs them well, and which ones are worth your money.
+This guide compares every major walking-tour option in Lisbon — free tours, small-group paid tours, themed walks (food, fado, street art), and self-guided options — with what to expect, who runs them well, and which ones earn the price.
 Updated for 2026.

 The Quick Comparison